-According to Cohen (1986, p.92), in the early 1950s, the West Bank was more highly developed and advanced than Jordan in almost every respect; however, this was to change under Jordanian rule.
-In the years following the annexation of the West Bank to Jordan in 1950, several factors led to the economic development of the East Bank.
+Cohen reports that the West Bank in the early 1950s was more highly developed than Jordan in almost every respect (1986, 92).
+However, this was to change under Jordanian rule.
+In the years following Jordan’s 1950 annexation of the West Bank, several factors were responsible for the economic development of the West Bank lagging behind that of the rest of Jordan.
 First, many professionals left the West Bank in search of work elsewhere.
-In addition, as a result of the separation from the ports of Haifa and Jaffa in Israel, new transport outlets had to be created.
-Jordanian investments in infrastructure were allocated primarily to the East Bank and Amman emerged as a key center for trade and commerce.
-According to Hilal (1976), the eighteen years (1948-1967) of Jordanian rule left the West Bank region severely underdeveloped.
-The West Bank economy suffered not only from the general crisis of the Jordanian economy, but also from the Hashemite regime's policy of economic discrimination against the area, which prevented the development of its productive forces.
-Deprived of any real industrial or agricultural investment, the region had an extremely high rate of unemployment during these eighteen years.
+In addition, now separated from its traditional ports located in the Israeli cities of Haifa and Jaffa, the West Bank was in need of new transportation outlets.
+However, Jordanian infrastructure investments were allocated primarily to the Jordan proper, and its capital Amman emerged as a key center for trade and commerce.
+According to Hilal (1976), the eighteen years (1948–1967) of Jordanian rule left the West Bank severely underdeveloped.
+The West Bank economy suffered not only from the general crisis of the Jordanian economy, but also from the Hashemite regime’s policy of economic discrimination against the area that undermined the development of its productive forces.
+Deprived of any significant industrial or agricultural investment, West Bank unemployment remained extremely high during these eighteen years.

-According to Shoukair (2013), the new geo-political reality imposed in wake of the 1948 war affected patterns of foreign trade in the West Bank.
-While most imports (predominantly industrial) came from abroad, almost 50% of West Bank exports (predominantly agricultural) were sold in Jordan.
+Shoukair (2013) argues that the new geopolitical realities after the 1948 war affected the West Bank’s foreign trade patterns.
+While most imports, which were predominantly industrial, came from abroad, almost 50 percent of West Bank exports, which were predominantly agricultural, went to Jordan.
 The West Bank’s trade deficit did not disappear with the end of the British Mandate and separation from the Jewish community.
-By the close of the period of Jordanian governance, the deficit exceeded 82% of the total value of trade.
-The West Bank economy under Jordan remained largely underdeveloped.
+By the time Jordanian governance of the area ended in 1967, the West Bank’s deficit exceeded 82 percent of the total value of trade, and its economy remained largely underdeveloped.

-In contrast, unlike the West Bank, which was formally annexed to Jordan in 1950, the Gaza Strip was never annexed to Egypt and its residents were never entitled to Egyptian citizenship.
-Egypt treated Gaza as a controlled territory, and it was administered by a military governor.
-The economy of the Gaza Strip just after 1948 was on the verge of collapse: "Having lost most of its cultivable land and many of its domestic trade links, the Strip's rural, agrarian sector could not absorb its massive population…..
-Agriculture was clearly the primary economic activity; industrial activity remained virtually undeveloped…..
-Trade and commerce became important income-producing sectors, focused strongly on the development of an entrepot and smuggling trade since custom duties inside Gaza were relatively lower than those prevailing in Egypt….
-The infrastructure of the Gaza Strip remained rudimentary, and, in the absence of an integrated market and skilled manpower base, the economy as a whole stagnated" (Roy (1987), pp. 58-59).
+Unlike the West Bank, the Gaza Strip was never annexed to Egypt and Cairo did not grant its residents Egyptian citizenship.
+Egypt treated Gaza as a territory controlled and administered by a military governor.
+The economy of the Gaza Strip after 1948 was on the verge of collapse:

+Having lost most of its cultivable land and many of its domestic trade links, the Strip’s rural, agrarian sector could not absorb its massive population… Agriculture was clearly the primary economic activity; industrial activity remained virtually undeveloped…Trade and commerce became important income-producing sectors, focused strongly on the development of an entrepot and smuggling trade since custom duties inside Gaza were relatively lower than those prevailing in Egypt…The infrastructure of the Gaza Strip remained rudimentary and, in the absence of an integrated market and skilled manpower base, the economy as a whole stagnated (Roy 1987, 58–59).

-Regarding currency arrangements, the Israeli pound was the currency of the State of Israel from June 1952, the Palestinians in Gaza used the Egyptian Pounds and the Palestinians in the West bank used Jordan Dinar.
-This period ended with the outbreak of the Six Day War which was a war between Israel and her neighboring countries - Egypt, Syria and Jordan – from 5-10 June 1967.
+Further dividing the region economically was the currency, as the Israeli pound became the currency of the State of Israel from June 1952, the Palestinians in Gaza used the Egyptian pound, and those in the West Bank the Jordanian dinar.
+This period ended with the outbreak of the 5–10 June 1967 “Six-Day War” between Israel on one side and Egypt, Syria and Jordan on the other.

-The WBG under Israel control (1967 – 1993)
+The WBG under Israeli Control (1967 – 1993)

-As a result of the Six Day War, Israel took control of the West Bank and Gaza Strip, the Sinai Peninsula, and the Golan Heights.
-Israel tripled in its size after the war, and gained sovereignty over an Arab population of approximately one million citizens (in addition to 300,000 Israeli Arabs living in Israel at the time).
+In the wake of the Six-Day War, Israel took control of the WBG, the Sinai Peninsula, and the Golan Heights, tripling in size and gaining sovereignty over approximately a further one million Arabs in addition to 300,000 Arabs living in Israel at the time.

-Figure 5 - After the Six Day War
+Figure 5: After the Six Day War

 Source: IDF Mapping Unit and Israeli Ministry of Foreign Affairs